Classes

 The Phonics Screening Check is designed not to be stressful for your child.
 We will have prepared your child well for it beforehand and it will not be referred to as a ‘test’.
 The check contains 40 words.
 Some of these words are real words and some are ‘non-words’ or ‘nonsense words’.
 Your child will be prepared for the fact that some of the words will not be real words and these words are identifiable during the test by having a small image of an alien next to them.
 These ‘non-words’ are important because all children will need to use their decoding skills to read them as they will have not been learnt by sight.
 The test will take around 10 minutes per child, although children are allowed to work at their own pace and there is no time limit.
 If your child is struggling, the teacher can stop the check.
 Each child will sit one-toone with an adult and will be asked to read the 40 words out loud.

-Key Stage 1 SATs
+Key Stage 1 Assessment and Teacher Assessment

 Key Stage 1 collection of evidence for Teacher Assessment will take place during May.